The SOPHIE search for northern extrasolar planets. XVI. HD 158259: A compact planetary system in a near-3:2 mean motion resonance chain: Impact of the noise model on the planet detection

-We have found that signals at 3.43, 5.19, 7.95, 12.0, 17.4, 362 d consistently appear in the models with best cross validation score.
-The 2020 d signals appearing in section~\ref{app:cv1} disappears when modelling the activity as in section~\ref{sec:cv2}, pointing to a stellar origin.
-Overall, we claim that the 3.43, 5.19, 7.95, 12.0, 17.4, 362 d periodicities are present in the signal, with a lower confidence in the 17.4 period.
-Note that the analysis of section~\ref{app:cv1} has also been made in a case where 23 d is reeplaced by 11.6 d in the array of noise models considered~\ref{tab:cv}, and the conclusions are identical.
+We have found that signals at 3.43, 5.19, 7.95, 12.0, 17.4, and 366 d consistently appear in the models.
+The 1920 and $\ch{640}$ d signals appearing in Section~\ref{app:cv1} disappear when modeling the activity as in Section~\ref{app:cv2}, pointing to a stellar origin. \ch{The strength of the 17.4 d signal varies with the model ranking technique, which makes its detection less strong than the other signals.
+We, however, note that this one was put in competition with a quasi-periodic model at the same period, which is not the case of the other signals.} Overall, we claim that the 3.43, 5.19, 7.95, 12.0, 17.4, and 366 d periodicities are present in the signal \ch{and there is a candidate at 1.84/2.17 d. }

-As a remark, the noise model selection procedure is close to~\cite{jones2017}, except that comparing noise models with free parameters with cross validation, BIC and AIC, we compare models that are couples of noise model with fixed parameters and planets with fixed periods.
+As a remark, the noise model selection procedure is close to~\cite{jones2017}, which ranks noise models with cross validation, BIC, and AIC.
+The difference lies in the fact that instead of comparing noise models with free parameters, we compare models that are couples of the noise model with fixed parameters and planets with fixed periods.